suraj-nair-1/lorel/README.md

 # Code for the paper "Learning Language-Conditioned Robot Behavior from Offline Data and Crowd-Sourced Annotation"

 This is code for the paper "Learning Language-Conditioned Robot Behavior from Offline Data and Crowd-Sourced Annotation" Suraj Nair, Eric Mitchell, Kevin Chen, Brian Ichter, Silvio Savarese, Chelsea Finn.
+CoRL 2021.

 The code contains the Mujoco simulation environments used for training the agent, as well as the data collection script used to collect data and annotations from the simulator.
 It also contains the training script to train the LORL language-conditioned reward function from either the simulated data (or pre-collected real robot data).
 It also contains code to load a pre-trained visual dynamics model, and use the dynamics model with the LORL reward for executing language-conditioned tasks in simulation.